UniversalDependencies/docs/_2015-08-23-uppsala/copula.md

 (Note that the English treebank currently implements the be-dependent analysis for all of the sentences above.)

 It seems arbitrary to promote one of today or in the blue room to predicate over the other, when they both seem to be modifiers.
 Both can be dropped (although, not both at the same time).
-We feel that rather than act as a linking verb, be here is has an existential sense, and is synonymous with happens.
-Notably, be does not have the clear "equals sign" interpretation of 1-2.
-We already acknowledge an existential sense of be, which receives a be-root analysis, in sentences such as:
+We feel that rather than act as a linking verb, _be_ here is has an existential sense, and is synonymous with _happens_.
+Notably, _be_ does not have the clear "equals sign" interpretation of 1-2.
+We already acknowledge an existential sense of _be_, which receives a be-root analysis, in sentences such as:

 ~~~ sdparse
 (7) ROOT There is a meeting today in the blue room .